tmaximini/tmaximini.github.io/about.md

 Currently I spend a lot of time writing Angular.js, before that I focused on Backbone and jQuery.
 Still nothing beats vanilla JS.

 On the backend I tend to use Node.js w/ Express and Nginx, before that I used Ruby on Rails for a while, but writing "Full Stack" Javascript is just too convenient.
-In a previous life I used to build websites with Typo3 and PHP.
+In a previous life I even built websites with Typo3 and PHP.

 I am also building mobile applications with Cordova and the Ionic Framework, which is lots of fun.
 I could not live without my beloved sublime text 2.
-When I am not programming, I like DJing, running and climbing.
+When not programming, you can find me running, DJing (I am an avid Vinyl Collector) or hanging out with friends.
-Feel free to contact me if you want to work with me, I am always interested in exciting projects.
+Feel free to contact me if you want to talk web dev, I am always interested in exciting projects.